Nanday parakeet: Taxonomy

 The nanday parakeet was previously regarded as a member of the monotypic genus Nandayus Bonaparte, 1854 one of the rough 16 genera of Neotropical parrots of tribe Arini which includes the conures and macaws.
 However, phylogenetic evidence showed that it is positioned in one of the four groups in the genus Aratinga.
 When the genus Aratinga was revised and split in four separate genera, this species was included in the current genus Aratinga.
 This revision was based on earlier studies.
 According to a mtDNA-based phylogenetic analysis of the genus Aratinga by Ribas & Miyaki (2004), the nanday conure forms a monophyletic group with the sun conure (A. solstitialis), jenday conure (A. jandaya), and golden-capped conure (A. auricapilla).
 Tavares et al. (2005) in a mitochondrial and nuclear DNA analysis of 29 species representing 25 of 30 genera of Neotropical parrots found the nanday conure's closest relative to be Aratinga solstitialis, the sun conure, and the time of divergence of the species to have been 0.5 to 1.3 Mya.

 Hybrids of the nanday and sun conures, nanday and jenday conures, and nanday and blue-crowned conures are known.

 A prehistoric relative, Aratinga vorohuensis, was described from Late Pliocene fossils found in Argentina.

 Description

 The nanday parakeet is 27–30 cm long, weighs 140 g, and is mostly green in color.
 Its most distinguishing characteristic, for which it is named, is its black facial mask and beak.
 It also shows black, trailing flight feathers on its wings and has a long tail edged at the end in blue.
 The upper chest is bluish-green and the lower chest is a paler green.
 Feathers covering the thighs are red.

 Distribution

 The species is native to South America from southeast Bolivia to southwest Brazil, central Paraguay, and northern Argentina, from the region known as the Pantanal.
-Caged birds have been released in some areas, and the birds have established self-sustaining populations in Los Angeles, California, San Antonio, Texas, and several areas of Florida (including Pasco, Sarasota, Pinellas, Manatee, Broward, Palm Beach and Miami-Dade Counties).
+Caged birds have been released in some areas, and the birds have established self-sustaining populations in Israel, Tenerife, Los Angeles, California, San Antonio, Texas, and several areas of Florida (including Pasco, Sarasota, Pinellas, Manatee, Broward, Palm Beach and Miami-Dade Counties) in the United States.